jeetsoni17/DwitChat/README.md

 By combining decentralized identity, blockchain-based content management, and community-driven incentives, the platform promotes a more open and democratic approach to digital social interaction.

-Author
+Authors

-Jeet Soni
+Jeet Soni,
-Harsh Ravjiani
+Harsh Ravjiani,
-Brijesh Ghonia
+Brijesh Ghonia,
 Yashi Jain